Mostafa-Alshaer/tasks-manager-srvc-node/README.md

 # Tasks Manager Service (Node.js)

 Welcome to the Tasks Manager Service repository!
-This project is a Node.js implementation of a service for managing tasks, designed following the principles of a Service-Oriented Architecture (SOA).
+This project is a Node.js implementation of a service for managing tasks.

 ## Table of Contents